-This notebook demonstrates the evaluation of three debiasers, ISIMIP (Lange 2021), CDFt (Vrac 2017) and Quantile Delta Mapping (Cannon et al 2015) to the variables tas (daily mean 2m surface temperature, K) and pr (total daily precipitation flux, kg/m2/s).
+This notebook demonstrates the evaluation of four bias adjustment methods - ISIMIP (Lange 2021), CDFt (Vrac 2017), Quantile Delta Mapping (Cannon et al 2015) and Quantile Mapping - to the variables tas (daily mean 2m surface temperature, K) and pr (total daily precipitation flux, kg/m2/s).
 ISIMIP is additionally applied to tasmin (daily minimum 2m surface temperature, K) and tasmax (daily maximum 2m surface temperature, K).

 For the purpose of this demonstration, we will work with the testing data uploaded to the github folder of ibicus.
 This data is already preprocessed and numpy arrays of data have been extracted.
 We can get it using: